Decemberay-DA/igorboiko.dev/README.md

 ## what i want to have

+- some z-gen description
+- some small three visuals
 - my photo
-- some small three visuals
 - sections
     - about
+    - projects
       - 3d projects
       - code projects
-    - education
+    - education* (show in resume only)
     - work experience
+    - doodes i have freelanced for (the project and their comment)
     - contact me
 - pdf resume link for HRs
 - host on the web under igorboiko.dev url => https://www.netlify.com/